-The office provides information to Lincoln students interested in participating in a study abroad program, whether for a summer, a semester or an academic year.
+The Office of International Programs and Services provides information to Lincoln students interested in participating in a study abroad program, whether for a summer, a semester or an academic year.
 It provides assistance to students applying to study abroad programs and makes all necessary arrangements such as obtaining a passport, proper visas, transportation and immunization.